telekom/pubsub-horizon-cosmoparrot/README.md

 | responseCode                | COSMOPARROT_RESPONSECODE              | int    | 200     | Enforces a specific HTTP response code.
 Can be used to test different consumer behavior. |
 | methodResponseCodeMapping   | COSMOPARROT_METHODRESPONSECODEMAPPING | string | ""      | Control the HTTP response code per HTTP method, for example: "POST:401"                  |

+Additional behavior:

+- Query-parameter override: You can override the response code per-request using the `responseCode` query parameter.
+The server looks for query parameter names in a case-insensitive and tolerant way (for example `responseCode`, `response_code`, `RESPONSECODE`, `Response-Code` are all accepted).
+When present and valid (an integer between 100 and 599), the query parameter takes precedence over any configured method mapping or global default.

+- Method mapping fallback: If no valid `responseCode` query parameter is present, Cosmoparrot checks `methodResponseCodeMapping` for an entry matching the HTTP method (e.g. `GET:202`) and uses that value.
+If none match, the `responseCode` configuration value is used.

 ## Running Cosmoparrot
 ### Locally